 Inflation and Unemployment: For the 12 months ending in September 2000, inflation was 15.9 percent, 5.4 percentage points lower than in the same period a year earlier, and within the official target range of 15-17 percent for 2000.
-However, the decline in inflation has been at a cost of deep recession and a sharp fall in consumption.
+[Inflation for the year 2000 was 13.4 percent, significantly lower than the 20 percent of the year 1999] However, the decline in inflation has been at a cost of deep recession and a sharp fall in consumption.
+[The year 2000 presented a combination of moderate growth of 3.2 percent and declining inflation.]
 The government estimates that unemployment reached 13.8 percent, while private analysts put the figure at close to 20.0 percent.
+It must be acknowledged that the informal sector represents a significant portion of the employment in Venezuela, hovering around 50-55 percent of the Economically Active Population.

 Exchange Rate: Taking comfort from the country’s massive oil windfall, the government has increasingly relied on exchange rate policy to reduce inflation.
 The targeted nominal depreciation of the bolivar was slowed from 16.5 percent last year to 12.5 percent in the 12 months ending in December 2000.

 Reserves: Foreign reserves have risen to more than $18 billion, equivalent to 16 months of imports.
+They stand, at the end of January, at 21.2 billion.

 Current Account: Underpinned by strong oil export earnings, the current account recorded a surplus of $6.6 billion in the first half of 2000; this compares with a small surplus of $0.4 billion in the same period a year earlier.
+For the year 2000, the current account surplus was 13.4 billion.

 Monetary Aggregates: Growth of the monetary aggregates has accelerated sharply as the government has increased its spending of the oil windfall.
-Three factors have helped to prevent an explosive growth of the money supply: 1) accumulation of about $3.0 billion as of end-September in the Macroeconomic Stabilization Fund (MSF), 2) holding by PDVSA (the state oil company) of $2.7 billion at the central bank, and 3) substantial capital flight (about $4.0 billion filtered out of the domestic economy in capital flight in the first half of 2000) due to an overvalued exchange rate, low real interest rates, and expectations of a devaluation.
+Three factors have helped to prevent an explosive growth of the money supply: 1) accumulation of about $3.0 billion as of end-September in the Macroeconomic Stabilization Fund (MSF) [increased to 4.3 billion by the end of 2000], 2) holding by PDVSA (the state oil company) of $2.7 billion at the central bank, and 3) substantial capital flight (about $4.0 billion filtered out of the domestic economy in capital flight in the first half of 2000) due to an overvalued exchange rate, low real interest rates, and expectations of a devaluation.

 The Chavez economic program: As promised, almost as soon as the election results were announced Chavez turned his attention to the economy.
 On August 2, 2000 he delivered a televised address outlining his plans for a new economic model.
 The program of reforms he unveiled aimed at repeating in the economic sphere the fundamental change in direction engineered in the political one.
 Chavez said that the program is to be designed and implemented by an ‘economic constituent assembly’, an echo of the body which rewrote the nation's constitution under Chavez’ guidance last year.
 The program includes measures to reactivate economic growth, promote private investment and alleviate poverty and inequality.
 It also proposes an employment plan, the free distribution of food to the poor, and reform of the social security system.
 The dominant position of the pro-Chavez coalition in Congress suggests that the introduction of legislation backing the economic model should proceed smoothly.